scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 Secondly, we developed a statistical model to predict which products previously purchased will be in the next order of the consumer.
-By using explanatory variables, such as available grocery shopping histories, information on current promotions in stores in the given region, and commodity price statistics, we developed a model of machine learning and able to:
+By using explanatory variables, such as available grocery shopping histories, information on current promotions in stores in the given region, and commodity price statistics, we developed a machine learning model that is able to:

-1. Predict which groceries the consumer will want to buy again or will try to buy for the first time, and in which store(s) in the area he will shop;
+1. Predict which groceries the consumer will want to buy again or will try to buy for the first time, as well as which store(s) (within the area they usually shop in);
 2. Create a smart shopping list by providing the consumer with a weekly shopping list customized based on their purchase history and known preferences.

-This list was also include recommendations regarding the optimal quantity of each product suggested and the store(s) where these products are to be purchased.
+This list also includes recommendations regarding the optimal quantity of each product suggested and the store(s) where these products are to be purchased.
 We also calculated the consumer's optimal weekly commute using the generalized commercial traveller algorithm (see Figure :ref:`circuit`).